korewireless/Microvisor-Demo-Http/README.md

 #### Remote Debugging Encryption

-Remote debugging sessions are now encrypted.
-The file `app/CMakeLists.txt` generates new remote debugging keys at each build.
-These are placed in the `/build/app` directory, which is ignored for git commits.
-You will need to pass the path to the private key to the Twilio CLI Microvisor plugin to decrypt debugging data.
-The deploy script will output this path for you.

-Alternatively, generate the keys manually and pass their locations to the deploy script:
+Remote debugging sessions are encrypted.
+To generate keys, add the `--gen-keys` switch to the deploy script call, or generate your own keys — see the documentation linked above for details.

+Use the `--public-key-path` and `--private-key-path` options to either specify existing keys, or to specify where you would like script-generated keys to be stored.
+By default, keys will be stored in the `build` directory so they will not be inadvertently push to a public git repo:

 ```
 ./deploy.sh --private-key /path/to/private/key.pem --public-key /path/to/public/key.pem
 ```

+You will need to pass the path to the private key to the Twilio CLI Microvisor plugin to decrypt debugging data.
+The deploy script will output this path for you.

 ## Copyright and Licensing